JACKSONVILLE â The Jaguars are alone in first place.

 Lawrence completed 17 of 30 passes for 244 yards and 2 touchdowns with 0 interceptions, with wide receiver Brian Thomas Jr. leading the Jaguars with 3 receptions for 87 yards.

-An interception by Jaguars linebacker Devin Lloyd, his team-high fifth of the season, set up a 3-yard run by Etienne that gave the Jaguars a 7-0 lead on their second possession.
-Cornerback Jarrian Jones' second-quarter fumble recovery set up Etienne's second-rushing touchdown – a 28-yarder that pushed the lead to 21-7.
+An interception by Jaguars linebacker Devin Lloyd, his team-high fifth of the season, set up Etienne's first touchdown.
+Cornerback Jarrian Jones' second-quarter fumble recovery set up Etienne's second rushing touchdown.

 Colts starting quarterback Daniel Jones left in the first half with an Achilles injury after completing 5 of 7 passes for 60 yards and no touchdowns with 1 interception.
 Colts backup quarterback Riley Leonard completed 18 of 29 passes for 145 yards and 0 touchdowns with 1 interception.